 Top iBuyers and How They Work

-- Opendoor: Launched in 2013, Opendoor is the original iBuyer.
-The company both buys and sells properties and operates in nearly 20 markets across the U.S.
+- Opendoor: Launched in 2014, Opendoor is the original iBuyer.
+The company both buys and sells properties and operates in several markets across the U.S.

 - Knock: Knock is technically an iBuyer, but it’s mostly designed for homeowners looking to sell one home and buy another simultaneously.
 Its trade-in program helps sellers essentially “swap” properties without dealing with the open market.

 - Offerpad: The second iBuyer to market, Offerpad works essentially the same as Opendoor, both buying and selling real estate.
-It operates in 11 markets and includes free local moves.
+It operates in markets throughout the U.S. and includes free local moves.

-In addition to these big players, there are also smaller, more market-based ones.
-In Dallas, for example, there’s Door.
-In Phoenix, there’s Offerdepot.
+In addition to these big players, there are also smaller, market-based ones.
 Traditional real estate firms and brokerages (like Keller Williams) are even creating their own internal “iBuyer” programs to give customers more options.

 Pros and Cons of Using an iBuyer

 Convenience and speed are the big benefits of using an iBuyer.
 For sellers, there’s no tedious staging or marketing of the home, and they don’t have to wait weeks or months for inspections, loan underwriting, and closing processes to take place.
-Instead, they can sell their property and move onward and upward in just a few days’ time.
+Instead, they can sell their property and move onward and upward in just a few days.
 This can be especially advantageous for sellers needing to relocate quickly or those who just don’t have the time and resources to deal with the open market.

 Using an iBuyer also means cutting out the need for a listing agent.
 In most cases, listing agents take 6% of the total transaction cost in commission.
 This can be a hefty amount of money, especially in some of the country’s costlier markets.

 Still, iBuyers have to make a profit, and to do that, they can’t offer sellers full market price for their homes.
-This typically means sellers get significantly less for their home than they would if they used traditional methods. iBuyers also need to cover repairs and maintenance in order to make the home marketable.
+This typically means sellers get significantly less for their home than they would if they used traditional methods. iBuyers also need to cover repairs and maintenance to make the home marketable.
 These expenses can cut into a seller’s bottom line as well.

 - Fast sale